tolgraven/artnet_4real/README.md

 artnet4real aims to be a modern, cross-platform, feature-complete, self-documenting, standalone C++ Art-Net v4 library including RDM and sACN switching support, sender merging, and apart from Node/receiver also full Controller/server functionality.
 It is likely very few of those things.
-Or actually it should be pretty full featured by now, but a lot of stuff is untested at this point since I have no application that utalizes remotely all parts of it.
+Or actually it should be pretty full featured by now, but a lot of stuff is untested at this point since I have no application that utilizes remotely all parts of it.

 Initially (aka. currently) developed for my own usage with esp-idf v4.0 and C++17, and still migrating away from Arduino headers.